Digitalisation

 Future River Information Services

 Digitalisation is not an aim in itself.
-It is a powerful tool to help achieve the Green Deal objectives.
+It is a powerful tool to help achieve more efficiency, safety, resilience and sustainability.
 Since the adoption of the River Information Services (RIS) directive at the beginning of this century, much has changed.
-Safe waterway transport is still a prime concern and objective, but RIS COMEX, the EU funded cooperation project bringing together 14 inland waterway authorities from 13 countries, has yielded two operational spin offs.
+RIS COMEX, the EU funded cooperation project bringing together 14 inland waterway authorities from 13 countries, has yielded two operational spin offs.
+With EuRIS, all RIS data and services are available in one European data sharing environment.
+With CEERIS in the Danube area, electronic reporting focusing on ship, voyage and cargo has become a reality.
+The COMEX² consortium is ensuring the follow-up.

 Digitalisation pathway